nidhin077/home-creators/README.md

 ## Data Engineering

+* [sqlite-utils-memory](https://simonwillison.net/2021/Jun/19/sqlite-utils-memory/) can join and select CSV and JSON data via stdin with an in-memory SQLite database
+* [sqlite-utils](https://github.com/simonw/sqlite-utils) CLI utility and Python library for manipulating SQLite databases
 * [db-to-sqlite](https://github.com/simonw/db-to-sqlite) CLI tool for exporting tables or queries from any SQL database to a SQLite file to make data portable.
-* [sqlite-utils](https://github.com/simonw/sqlite-utils) CLI utility and Python library for manipulating SQLite databases
 * [jOOQ Parser](https://www.jooq.org/translate/) to translate any SQL statement(s) to a different dialect
 * A list of command line tools for manipulating structured text data is available at https://github.com/dbohdan/structured-text-tools
 * [eBay's TSV Utilities](https://github.com/eBay/tsv-utils): Command line tools for large, tabular data files.
 Filtering, statistics, sampling, joins and more.